peterGospodinov/RestaurantReservation/README.md

 ## Features

+- **Factory Design Pattern**: The **DatabaseManagerFactory** uses the Factory Design Pattern to create instances of database managers based on the database type.
 - **RabbitMQ Integration**: Message queue setup for efficient processing of customer reservations.
 - **Asynchronous Processing**: Use of `async/await` to enable non-blocking task execution.
 - **Multi-threading**: Demonstrates usage of threads for parallel processing to improve system throughput.